ChristosKento/ChristosKento.github.io/README.md

 </head>
 <body>
 <h1>About my life and my story so far</h1>
-<p>In this paragraph you will learn about my life up until now and all of the stories that I have to show with everyone</p>
+<p>In this paragraph you will learn about my life up until now and all of the stories that I have to share with everyone</p>